 Bass Pro Shops

-This was a Gene stop-obviously.
 I mostly just added this to feature my pictures of the fish.
 I can watch them for hours and I can really do without seeing the rattlesnakes in their little habitat.
 But I fully enjoy playing the arcade game where you shoot at the random old-western items on the porch.
 The inner child inside me has to play every time we go.
-This visit always includes Gene looking at boats for our future retirement lakehouse and me kayak shopping.

 Mi Dia-From Scratch

 Literally the ONLY pic I got of our awesome meal because I was SO HUNGRY!!!
-And Gene had to remind me to take this one…but just in case you were wondering, this is table side guacamole.
+And I had to be reminded to take this one…but just in case you were wondering, this is table side guacamole.
 AKA Heaven in a bowl.

 We will most definitely be back to Grapevine, probably a lot more times.
 Go and see and taste and explore this awesome historic city!